Igglybuff/freectl/README.md

 ### To do list

+#### Done

 - [x] max. results per page setting doesn't work
 - [x] separate link names and descriptions into distinct fields and render them differently in the UI
 - [x] fix the readme, some of the info is just wrong
 - [x] add setting to change max fuzzy match score
-- [ ] add support for bulk-adding repos, either with multi-line paste or by adding a list-of-lists
+- [x] fix stats page
+- [x] update docker instructions with settings volume mapping

+#### Bugs

 - [ ] filter out items under misleading headings like "Contents"
 - [ ] this blogs list didn't parse at all: https://github.com/kilimchoi/engineering-blogs
+- [ ] after adding/removing repos from Settings, page needs to refresh before selecting categories from Search drop-down

+#### Features

+- [ ] make the repository tag clickable in search results
+- [ ] add support for bulk-adding repos, either with multi-line paste or by adding a list-of-lists
-- [ ] add virustotal URL scanning https://github.com/VirusTotal/vt-go
+- [ ] implement virustotal URL scanning (vt-go is unmaintained so will have to make my own)
 - [ ] add reachability check button to quickly see if a link is dead
 - [ ] add share button
-- [ ] after adding/removing repos from Settings, page needs to refresh before selecting categories from Search drop-down
-- [x] fix stats page
 - [ ] make the web UI prettier because it's very boring
 - [ ] make the web UI mobile-compatible
 - [ ] rest API
 - [ ] add a --config arg to use a custom config file path
 - [ ] add a `set` command to add CLI support for changing settings like the web UI can
-- [x] update docker instructions with settings volume mapping
 - [ ] add viper to configure settings via environment variables
 - [ ] support for multiple users + trusted reverse proxies + transparent auth via http header
 - [ ] some way to integrate RSS support?